IGME-RIT/Basic_Cpp_OOP_POD/README.md

 # Test Static

-This tutorial illustrates the utilization of this pointer.
-It also covers the concepts such as constructor, destructor, and member access operator.
+This tutorial illustrates the concepts of POD and struct initialization.
+It also covers issues such as aggregates, Brace-Initialization, predefined MSDN macro, and member access operators.

 # Setup